 Carbohydrates are carbon-based molecules that contain water and can be classified in monosaccharides, disaccharides and polysaccharides.

-Monosaccharides are the simplest basic structure which include glucose ( the simplest form of sugar), fructose (fruit) and galactose (dairy).
-Glucose is the building block of most complex carbohydrates and it´s our body´s preferred source of energy (that´s what we´ve been told).
-This simple sugars do not need to be broken down so they get into the bloodstream and are used immediately.
+Monosaccharides are the simplest basic structure which include glucose (the simplest form of sugar), fructose (fruit) and galactose (dairy).
+Glucose is the building block of most complex carbohydrates and it´s your body´s preferred source of energy (that´s what we´ve been told).
+These simple sugars do not need to be broken down, so they get into the bloodstream and are used immediately.

 Disaccharides are two monosacchrides bound together which include sucrose and lactose.

 Polysaccharides are more than two monosaccharides bound together which include starches.

 Some years ago, this three groups (monosaccharides, disaccharides and polysaccharides) were divided into simple carbohydrates and complex carbohydrates depending on how fast or slow they were digested and how fast or slow they raise blood glucose.
 The simpler the molecule of sugar, the easier it is to break it down; the more complex the molecule, the more it must be broken down and the longer it takes to absorb.
 Simple carbohydrates were used to describe monosaccharides and disaccharides which are easier to digest and make sugar raise quickly, while complex carbohydrates were used to describe polysaccharides which take longer to digest and increase blood sugar slowly.